 We encourage you to support your local jelly vendors (found at most community markets).
 Or if you are more of the jelly making type, here are some links for Pepper Jelly.

-We discussed aromatic honey in the Internal Use blog earlier, but we wanted to expand and share some more variations.
+We discussed aromatic honey in our internal use blog, but we wanted to expand on that and share more variations.

-You can stick a toothpick or tiny spoon in the honey and suck on the end of it, and you can also add the honey to tea or hot water when you’re stuffed up or feeling queasy.
+Stick a toothpick or tiny spoon in the honey and suck on the end of it, or add the honey to tea or hot water when you’re stuffed up or feeling queasy.

-You can use alternative essential oils and combinations for different purposes like:
+Alternatively, you can use essential oils for different purposes like:

 Rose for an uplifting mix

-Rosemary, spearmint or lime added to a single oil or used alone for a zingy, wake-up mix.
+Rosemary, Spearmint, or Lime added to a blend, or used alone for a zingy, wake-up mix.

-For anti-infectious honey that can help you combat colds or illnesses, a good choice would be teatree (although it doesn’t have the most pleasant taste).
+For anti-infectious honey to help you combat colds or illnesses, choose Tea Tree (although it doesn’t have the most pleasant taste).
 You can also combine the “big gun” essential oils for more germ-fighting ability.

-Those include clove, cinnamon, thyme and others.
-But these are also oils with the most irritant potential, and they require caution.
+Those include Clove, Cinnamon, Thyme, and others.
+Be aware that these oils are also the most potentially irritant oils, and they require caution.
 I suggest adding in tiny amounts to avoid burning your mouth.
-And these should only be used for fighting off infection–no long-term use!
+These should only be used for fighting off infection—no long-term use!

-And because we focus on this, here’s some quick safety information about using essential oils in recipes: This jam is made to be eaten sparingly and savored, and two drops of essential oil in a large batch of jam is perfectly safe according to the Generally Recognized as Safe (GRAS) designation for lemon oil.
-That means lemon oil has been deemed safe for its intended use as a food additive to enhance flavor in minute amounts like this recipe.
+Putting two drops of essential oil in a large batch of jam is perfectly safe according to the Generally Recognized as Safe (GRAS) designation for Lemon oil.
+This means Lemon oil has been deemed safe as a food additive, to enhance flavor in minute amounts, like in this recipe.

-All essential oils are considered GRAS, and it’s not an FDA approval–just a list of flavorings and seasonings that are allowed in minute amounts in processed food.
-This does NOT mean that essential oils, extracts, and so on have nutrients or that they’re missing from our diet any more than salt or castoreum, which are also on the list.
+All essential oils are considered GRAS, and it’s not an FDA approval.
+It’s just a list of flavorings and seasonings that are allowed in minute amounts in processed food.
+This does NOT mean that essential oils, extracts, etc. have nutrients or that they’re missing from our diet any more than salt or castoreum, which are also on the list.

-And now back on topic: Once inspired by the jam, I had to try my own hand at creative honey flavoring.
-I already had some local raw honey with raspberry infusion, and I added 2 drops cardamon essential oil and 4 drops of pink grapefruit oil to 6 oz of honey.
-Stirred and tasted, and WOW, what a treat!
+Now, back to the topic at hand: Once I was inspired by the jam, I had to try creating my own honey flavoring.
+I already had some local, raw, raspberry-infused honey.
+I added 2 drops of Cardamon essential oil and 4 drops of Pink Grapefruit oil to 6 oz of this honey.
+I stirred and tasted it, and WOW, what a treat!

-It was an unusually tasty combo, and I enjoyed by spreading the mix on a hot croissant or nice bread, with some fine cheese
+It was an unusually tasty combo.
+I spread the mix on a hot croissant or nice bread with some fine cheese

 preferably with cranberries!
 Once spread, reheat gently, then get a napkin and enjoy!
 This is safe because it’s a small percentage of oil in honey